neo4j-contrib/neo4j-geoff/GEOFF.md

 # GEOFF

-GEOFF (Graph Export Object File Format) is a file format designed to hold a simple serialisation of graph data within a text file.
-Although it has been drawn up with [Neo4j](http://neo4j.org/) in mind, it is intended to be flexible enough to represent a variety of graphic data, regardless of origin.

-The format borrows a [Cypher](http://docs.neo4j.org/chunked/stable/cypher-query-lang.html)-like notation for entity labels and uses [JSON](http://json.org/) for associated data.
-Primarily, GEOFF aims to be human-readable, easily editable and, unlike a number of XML-based formats with a similar purpose, non-verbose.

-At the most basic level, a GEOFF file consists of a collection of *descriptors*, often coupled with associated properties, each represented as a single line of text.
-A descriptor may represent a *node* (vertex), a *relationship* (edge) or an inclusion within a database index.
-In addition to these descriptors, blank lines and comments (lines beginning with a `#` symbol) can also be included.
+GEOFF is a declarative notation for representing graph data within concise, human-readable text.
+It can be used to store snapshots within a flat file or to transmit data changes over a network stream.
+When used to represent changes, it can be seen as akin to the Unix tool *diff*.

+A GEOFF data set or file consists of a sequence of *rules*.
+Each rule comprises a *descriptor* and an optional set of data held as key:value pairs.
+The descriptor is a sequence of characters, somewhat similar to the notation used in the [Cypher](http://docs.neo4j.org/chunked/stable/cypher-query-lang.html) query language and forms the basis of an *inclusion rule*, an *exclusion rule* or a *reflection rule*.

-## Nodes
+## Inclusion Rules

+Inclusion rules are the simplest rules within the GEOFF format and, at a basic level, can be seen to represent a simple serialisation of graph content.
+These rules are the building blocks of the format itself and hold information representing *nodes*, *relationships* and *index entries*.

+### Node Inclusion Rules

-The simplest entity which can be represented within GEOFF is a node.
-Each node consists of a identifier surrounded by parentheses plus a set of properties applicable to that node.
-The identifier itself is used only as a local reference to that node within the same file.
-As an example, the following line describes a simple node:
+A node is the simplest entity which can be represented within GEOFF.
+A node inclusion descriptor consists of a name surrounded by parentheses.
+Any attached data represents a set of properties applicable to that node.
+The name itself is used only as a local reference to that node within the same context and holds no relevance to the underlying graph database.
+If the name held within a node inclusion descriptor is new, a new node will be created.
+If the name is recognised from an earlier rule or from a *load parameter*, the node in question will be updated with the supplied properties.

+The following example describes a typical node:

 ```
 (bert) {"name": "Albert Einstein", "date_of_birth": "1879-03-14"}
 ```

-The line consists of two parts - the node descriptor and the property data belonging to that node - separated by linear white space.
-Here, the name `bert` defines a unique identifier for this node with the properties provided as key:value pairs in JSON format.
+The two parts of the rule - the descriptor and the property data - are separated by linear white space which may consist of any number of `TAB` or `SPACE` characters.
 While the GEOFF format makes no restrictions on the types of the data provided as properties, the underlying database may do so.

-## Relationships
+### Relationship Inclusion Rules

-A relationship is a typed connection between two nodes and is represented by two node descriptors connected by an ASCII art arrow and relationship metadata within square brackets, as per the following example:
+A relationship is a typed connection between two nodes and is represented by a name and/or a type name in square brackets, between two node tokens, all connected by an ASCII art arrow.
+The example below shows the definition of two nodes plus an unnamed relationship:

 ```
 (bert)                         {"name": "Albert Einstein", "date_of_birth": "1879-03-14"}